User-Coursera-Data-Science/Getting_Cleaning_Data/README.md

 ## Files:

 * CodeBook.md: all information about the variables and data used in this project
-* Project.R: R Code created to tidy the data and calculate means for each variable
+* run_analysis.R: R Code created to tidy the data and calculate means for each variable
 * average_data.txt: file with the data resulted after running the R code